The Media and Entertainment Law Review: Australia

 Under Section 126K of the Evidence Act (Cth), journalists are protected from compulsion to disclose confidential sources, but this is subject to a power of the court to order disclosure if it is satisfied that the public interest in requiring an answer outweighs countervailing public and private interests.
 Each state and territory, except for the Northern Territory, has similar provisions in place.

 The main basis upon which injunctive relief restraining publication is obtained in Australia is breach of confidence.
 This cause of action is available where a journalist is subject to a duty of confidence or (more commonly) is on notice of a breach of confidence by his or her source.
 Equity generally imposes a duty of confidence on a person who is on notice that information has been imparted to him, her or it in breach of confidence.

 Australian courts do not generally grant injunctive relief on the basis of defamation.
 The reason for this is that the courts recognise that there is a public interest in freedom of speech.

 vi Government action against publication

 In Smethurst v.
-Commissioner of Police, the High Court quashed the warrant pursuant to which Australian Federal Police (AFP) searched the home of Ms Smethurst and seized data from her phone.
-The AFP was not, however, required to return the data to Ms Smethurst.
+Commissioner of Police,34 the High Court quashed the warrant pursuant to which Australian Federal Police (AFP) searched the home of Ms Smethurst and seized data from her phone.
+However, the AFP was not required to return the data to Ms Smethurst.

 On 4 June 2019, the AFP searched Ms Smethurst's home relying on a warrant issued the previous day.
-The AFP took Ms Smethhurst's mobile phone, demanded and obtained her passcode, copied data from the phone and searched the data for documents before copying them to a USB.
+The AFP took Ms Smethhurst's mobile phone, demanded and obtained her passcode, copied data from the phone and searched the data for documents before copying them to a USB drive.

 Nationwide News Pty Ltd and Ms Smethurst argued that the warrant was invalid, and that the seized data should be delivered up to her and destroyed.